libsdl-org/sdlwiki/SDL3/SDL_GetRendererProperties.md

 Returns a valid property ID on success or 0 on failure; call [SDL_GetError](SDL_GetError)() for more information.

+## Remarks

+The following properties are provided by SDL: "SDL.renderer.d3d9.device" - the IDirect3DDevice9 associated with the renderer "SDL.renderer.d3d11.device" - the ID3D11Device associated with the renderer "SDL.renderer.d3d12.device" - the ID3D12Device associated with the renderer "SDL.renderer.d3d12.command_queue" - the ID3D12CommandQueue associated with
+the renderer

 ## Version

 This function is available since SDL 3.0.0.